MijinKwon/SOCAR/README.md

 # SOCAR (Sensitizers to Overcome CAncer drug Resistance)
 SOCAR is a reproducible Python pipeline that identifies potential sensitizer drugs by integrating transcriptomic alterations with a curated molecular interaction network.
-It implements the framework described in the manuscript *“SOCAR: Network-based computational framework to overcome acquired tamoxifen resistance of MCF7 cells.”*
+It implements the framework described in the manuscript *“SOCAR: Network-based computational framework to overcome acquired tamoxifen resistance of MCF7 cells.”* (DOI: [TBD])

 ## Manuscript
 SOCAR: Network-based computational framework to overcome acquired tamoxifen resistance of MCF7 cells